Chnapy/test-driveco/README.md

 ## Dev

 ```
+# first build shared package
+pnpm -F=./shared build

+# run all dev once
 pnpm dev

-# or frontend only
+# or a single package only
 pnpm -F=./frontend dev
 ```

+> Frontend package depends on backend to work.

+> Shared package should be built before any dev

 ## Build

 ```
+# run all build once
 pnpm build

-# or frontend only
+# or a single package only
 pnpm -F=./frontend build
 ```